Marker Logo

 Topics.
 This historical marker is listed in this topic list: Agriculture.
 A significant historical date for this entry is January 24, 1849.

 Location.
 38° 51.613′ N, 77° 25.9′ W. Marker is in Chantilly, Virginia, in Fairfax County.
-Marker can be reached from Walney Road.
+It can be reached from Walney Road.
 Marker is located in Ellanor C. Lawrence Park.
 Touch for map.
 Marker is at or near this postal address: 5040 Walney Road, Chantilly VA 20151, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wipe Your Feet! (within shouting distance of this marker); a different marker also named Walney Outbuildings (about 300 feet away, measured in a direct line); Walney House (about 400 feet away); The Walney Dairy (about 400 feet away); a different marker also named The Walney Dairy (about 400 feet away); The Houses at Walney (about 500 feet away); Walney Barnyard (about 800 feet away); Walney Ice Pond (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Wipe Your Feet! (within shouting distance of this marker); a different marker also named Walney Outbuildings (about 300 feet away, measured in a direct line); Walney House (about 400 feet away); The Walney Dairy (about 400 feet away); a different marker also named The Walney Dairy (about 400 feet away); The Houses at Walney (about 500 feet away); Walney Barnyard (about 800 feet away); Walney Ice Pond (approx. 0.2 miles away).
 Touch for a list and map of all markers in Chantilly.

 Walney Icehouse Marker image.
 Click for full size.